Western Armenia: Caucasus campaign

 During the Caucasus campaign of World War I, the Russian Empire occupied most of the Armenian-populated regions of the Ottoman Empire.
 A temporary provincial government was established in occupied areas between 1915 and 1918.

 The chaos caused by the Russian Revolution of 1917 put a stop to all Russian military operations and Russian forces began to conduct withdrawals.
 The first and second congresses of Western Armenians took place in Yerevan in 1917 and 1919.

 Sazonov–Paléologue Agreement

 The Sazonov–Paléologue Agreement of 26 April 1916 between Russian Foreign minister Sergey Sazonov and French ambassador to Russia Maurice Paléologue proposed to give Western Armenia to Russia in return for Russian assent to the Sykes–Picot agreement.

+Area

+Western Armenia comprises the Six Vilayets (vilâyat-ı sitte): Erzurum, Van, Bitlis, Diyarbekir, Kharput, and Sivas that existed during the Ottoman Empire.
+Alternatively, Western Armenia is referred to as the "12 lost provinces" in the Tsitsernakaberd complex which memorializes the Armenian genocide.
+These provinces correspond to the following: